hgalindo/rtl8710_mp3_decoder/README.md

+WORK IN PROGESS

+Current status:
+- It compiles with RTL8711 SDK 3.5 GCC
+- Hooks to RTL's wifi connect, http stack, UART, GPIO and I2S have not been updated

 # I2S MP3 webradio streaming example

-This is an example of how to use the I2S module inside the ESP8266 to output sound.
+This is an example of how to use the I2S module inside the RTL8710, RTL8711, RTL8195 to output sound.
 In this case, it is used to output decoded MP3 data (actually, more
 accurately: MPEG2 layer III data): the code described here basically is a webradio streamer which can connect to an Icecast server, take the MP3 data